-A serving of protein starts the day off right, and living in a family of meat eaters, Breakfast Pork is a great recipe that always comes through.
+A serving of protein starts the day off right, and living in a family of meat eaters, marinated pork is a great recipe that always comes through.
 Developed to be “kid-friendly”, this recipe makes a great alternative to sausage, ham, and bacon without any added preservatives.

 Serve this dish with eggs as a side or in an omelet.
 This recipe also makes a great addition to beans and rice or chili.

 This recipe is from Tiffany’s book Cooking Big Game.
 To buy this book, and many more, visit here.

 - 1 tablespoon Worcestershire sauce

 - 1 tablespoon brown sugar

 - 1/4 teaspoon poultry seasoning or seasoning of choice

 - Place the pig in a sealable plastic bag or airtight container.